laclouis5/Yolo-Box-Parser/README.md

 #  Documentation
+Swift 5 implementation of mAP computation for Yolo-style detections.

 ## Yolo-Style Format for Annotations
 One TXT file for each image.
 Detections should be stored in  `detection-results` folder and ground truth in `ground-truth`.
 Coordinates are relative to the image size.
 Images should be stores as `.jpg` files in `image` folder.